radical-lab/radical-lab.github.io/README.md

 trailer c̄ only expressions; maybe speaking off camera trailer c̄ mime charades, toothbrush moustache greeting wave + eyebrowz, waving handy facial expressions, finger walking(vop) ∨ arm walking(pov), https://handfitness.com/, finger waving "no", finger sex, middle finger, shocker for shock value (like giving a thumbs up, and then air rubbing the thumb to synthesised gasps #wavenet),., sleeping hands; contents not included (james blind, the most handsome man, license to feel,.; the french mime can have the toothbrush moustache instead, and even subtlety french sign an alternate story as the most handsome man since that's how he deafly communicates, but maybe sounds like mr bean) a movie where the facial expressions don't match the tonal expression of the voice don't match the words spoken; body swap,..
+idiocrazy: intelligence tkr jewbs, and now we dumpster dive the super(intelligence)markets for the rotting food nobody can afford
+...
+sfx: switch glass eitherside of an edge so axtors can "walthrough" glass but you can just superimpose the reflextions

 dyslexia is responsible for the confusion between /r|L/, /v|w/,.. (i've heard people who shouldn't, but could)